 Failure to comply with the safety instructions may result in danger to persons, and place the environment and the machine at risk.
-Non-compliance with the safety instructions may lead to the loss of any claims for damages.
+Non-compliance with the safety instructions will lead to the loss of any claims for damages.

-Non-compliance may relate to the following dangers:
+Non-compliance may result in the following dangers: